Meet Sergio Myers

 founder of 7Ponies Productions.

-Sergio Myers has had as extensive career developing and creating, producing and directing reality television series, documentaries for the past 21 yrs and counting.
+Sergio Myers has had as extensive career developing and creating, producing and directing reality television series, documentaries.
 He’s recently produced series for Viceland, National Geographic Channel USA and Australia, Fusion TV, TVNZ and TV3 New Zealand and previous series for MTV, Spike TV, TNN, E!, Style, FOX and secured countless development deals to create series and film projects for VH1, FOX TV, HBO, MGM Television, Nicholas Cage, Saturn Films, Burt Reynolds and others.
 In addition to his TV career he has directed/produced feature films and documentaries 'The Zombinator’, 'Heaven's Gate The Untold Story’ and his most recent feature documentary ‘Invisible Scars’.
 Myers has won over 80 awards and numerous official selections.

 From the beginning of his career, which started as a field producer for the Margot Hemmingway documentary for E!
 Entertainment TV or his first feature documentary on the Heaven's Gate Suicide Cult, Myers has always had a unique style of gaining the trust of his subjects, writing his story with the camera and pushing the boundaries on many of his projects.
 His latest projects are no exception; feature documentary 'Invisible Scars' which Myers co-produced and directed with Johnna, and the hit documentary series 'Croc Catchers' for National Geographic Australia.
 During the early days of filming Invisible Scars Myers spilt his time between the US following Johnna's journey and the Northern Territory of Australia following and weaving together a fascinating look into the lives of the croc rangers.
 Production has now officially wrapped for 'Invisible Scars' and was picked up by First Run Features and is set to premiere in March 29 2016.
 The film has now won 7 awards.